splunk/splunk-heatwave-viz/README.md

 Heatwave

-title: Specifies title for the heat map plot.
+- title: Specifies title for the heat map plot.
-upperColorLimit: Specifies upper color for the color range of the plotted heat map.
+- upperColorRange: Specifies upper color for the color range of the plotted heat map.
-lowerColorLimit: Specifies lower color for the color range of the plotted heat map.
+- lowerColorRange: Specifies lower color for the color range of the plotted heat map.
-colorScale: Specifies type of scale used for heat map coloring.
+- colorScale: Specifies type of scale used for heat map coloring.
 Can be linear or log, default is log.

 HeatwaveDrilldown